alchaplinsky/hard-rock-coffeescript/syntax/loops_and_comprehensions.md

 ## Loops and Comprehensions
-Array iteration in JavaScript has a rather archaic syntax, reminiscent of an older language like C rather than a modern object orientated one.
+Array iteration in JavaScript has a rather archaic syntax, reminiscent of an older language like C rather than a modern object-orientated one.
 The introduction of ES5 improved that situation somewhat, with the forEach() function, but that still requires a function call every iteration and is therefore much slower.
 Again, CoffeeScript comes to the rescue, with a beautiful syntax: